json-schema-form/angular-schema-form/docs/index.md

 }
 ```

-The submit button has btn-primary as default.
-The button has btn-default as default.
+The submit and other buttons have btn-default as default.
 We can change this with ```style``` attribute:
 ```javascript
 {